 But why did Jesus arrange for this transformation of bread and wine?
 Because he intended another kind of transformation.
 The bread and wine are transformed into the Body and Blood of Christ which are, in turn, meant to transform us.
 Ever hear the phrase: “you are what you eat?”
 The Lord desires us to be transformed from a motley crew of imperfect individuals into the Body of Christ, come to full stature.

-Our evangelical brethren speak often of an intimate, personal relationship with Jesus.
+Evangelical Christians speak often of an intimate, personal relationship with Jesus.
 But I ask you, how much more personal and intimate can you get?
 We receive the Lord’s body into our physical body that we may become him whom we receive!

 It is this astounding gift that we remember and celebrate every Holy Thursday.